BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 One of the good things about CLVM is that the syntax is very intuitive and easy.
 The help messages and commands are pretty self-explanatory.

-## Summary
+## <b>Summary</b>
-The article is aimed to contain information about the open-source solution for cloud developers and enthusiasts.
-It explains how CLVM helps to "do the thing" and not experience stress on gibberish code.
+The article describes a high-productivity open-source solution for cloud developers and enthusiasts.
+It explains how CLVM helps to "do the necessary things" and not experience stress over gibberish code.
 The tool hides all the underlying nerdy processes and provides users with a clean and secure cloud development experience.
 ***
-*CLVM is an open-source project maintained by [BST LABS](https://github.com/BstLabs/).
-Our main goal is to make organizations fully realize the extensive potential of cloud computing through a range of open source and commercial solutions.
-We are best known for [CAIOS](https://www.caios.io/home), the Cloud AI Operating System, a development platform featuring Infrastructure-from-Code technology.
-BST LABS is a software engineering unit of BlackSwan Technologies.*
+*The author, Orkhan Shirinov, is a software developer in BST LABS and one of the maintainers of CLVM.
+CLVM is an open-source project maintained by [BST LABS](https://github.com/BstLabs/).
+Our goal is to make organizations fully realize the extensive potential of cloud computing through a range of open source and commercial solutions.
+We are best known for [CAIOS](https://www.caios.io/home), a portable cloud operating system and development platform featuring Infrastructure-from-Code technology.
+BST LABS is a software engineering unit of [BlackSwan Technologies](https://www.blackswantechnologies.ai).*